 Branched-chain amino acids do not improve muscle recovery from resistance exercise in untrained young adults

-Two articles on PainSci cite Estoche 2019: 1.
+Two pages on PainSci cite Estoche 2019: 1.
 A Deep Dive into Delayed-Onset Muscle Soreness 2.
 Vitamins, Minerals & Supplements for Pain & Healing

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.